 Set your goals and objectives: Supervisory skills are learned behaviors.
 Much of your first 100 days will be just that; learning new behaviors that will help you become a better supervisor.
 For example, one of your goals could include reviewing recent evaluations on your officers, as well as positive or negative behavior during these first 30 days.

 Officer safety: Stress the importance of officer safety, which is always the top priority.
 Observe officer tactics in responding to calls.
-Sadly, at the time of this writing, 21 officers have been killed this year in car crashes and pursuits; 42 were killed by gunfire.
-Nearly 150 officers have died from COVID-19!
 The safety of your officers is always your priority.

 Communication: Communicate and clarify your goals and objectives to your officers.
 Listen to your officers.
 Keep the lieutenant apprised of your actions that may affect the agency.
 Document, document and then document!